 Australian Museum, Sydney

-Australia's oldest and Sydney's largest museum, focused on natural history.
+Australia's oldest and Sydney's largest museum is focused on natural history.
 There are also galleries dedicated to Indigenous history and culture.
 Free.

 Australia's oldest museum (1827) is the largest and grandest of Sydney's museums.
 It was established in its current sandstone home in 1849, during the flourishing of ambitious museums in Europe.
 Its focus is natural history and science, with a special interest in Australia's unique flora and fauna.